Darlington St Augustine's F.C.: History

 The club was founded in 1882 by William Nolli, a Scotsman who had moved to Darlington to run the Old Dun Cow pub.
 Nolli claimed to have played with Hibernian and, unable to find an association club in Darlington, he recruited players from St Augustine's Church in order to form a side.
 Nolli himself playing at centre-half.

 Within a year the rival Darlington F.C. had been founded, and the two clubs met in the Cleveland Cup final in 1886–87; although the Saints were narrow favourites, Darlington won 4–1 in a replay after a 0–0 draw, both games taking place at Middlesbrough Ironopolis' Linthorpe Ground; the Saints being handicapped in the replay by losing its favourite forward O'Hara on the eve of the match, and conceding no less than three own goals.
+St Augustine's drew much support from the Irish Catholic community in the Albert Hill area near the club's Chestnut Grove ground.

 However the Saints would win the competition in 1888–89, coming from behind against Redcar & Coatham to win 5–1 at Stockton, Nolli (the club captain) being carried shoulder-high on the club's return to Darlington.

 Despite this success, it was not considered a big enough side to be invited in March 1889 to play in the first Northern League; it was however made first reserve, and the Saints were duly elected as members in June.
 The club took full advantage by importing a number of players from Scotland, and won the league on goal average from Newcastle West End.
 The club crucially beat West End 4–1 at home in its final match, but West End only needed a point at Darlington in its final match to take the title.
 However West End only turned up with 10 men, and Darlington won 3–0, to hand the Saints the title.